 Nonlinear Schrödinger, Wave Equations ; Supercritical Equations ; Invariant Measures ; Euler and Navier-Stokes type Equations ;

-On this line, I have written two monographs of Mathematics in Pulaar/Fula language to make some progress on this long lasting issue in African politics.
+On this line, I have written three monographs of Mathematics in Pulaar/Fula language.

 (see an example on elementary mathematics pdf)